Expeditions - Activities (Activities)

-For more information on our voyages, including dates, number of days, itinerary, activities and what to bring, please click on the voyage names below.
+For more information on our expeditions, including dates, number of days, itinerary, activities and what to bring, please click on the expedition names below.

 Kayaking in the far-flung corners of the world is an experience guaranteed to refresh your soul.
 Led by experienced guides, paddling in small groups allows us the opportunity to paddle between ice floes, brash ice and icebergs of all shapes and sizes as well as allowing easy and intimate access to beautiful coastlines in some of the world's most remote destinations.
 Read more.